 Essentially, unnecessary waiting can be handled in two ways: it can be eliminated or exploited.

-With a minimum of organization, we can eliminate all the waiting resulting from our own poor organization of the day; instead, we can take advantage of/use the time of "suffered" waits and out of our "control" (waiting for trains, subways, etc.) with activities useful to our education (audio course, reading a book, etc.)
+With a minimum of organization, we can eliminate all the waiting resulting from our own poor organization of the day; instead, we can take advantage of/use the time of "suffered" waits and out of our "control" (waiting for trains, subways, etc.) with useful activities for our education (audio course, reading a book, etc.)

 Setting the right priorities